 Arrives as young plant

-DescriptionAs a native perennial with textured foliage, stunning flowers, and rock-solid dependability, 'String Theory' bluestar (Amsonia) checks all of our boxes.
+DescriptionAs a native perennial with textured foliage, stunning flowers, and rock-solid dependability, 'String Theory' bluestar (Amsonia) from Proven Winners checks all of our boxes.
 It blooms in spring with delicate periwinkle-blue clusters of flowers, which serve as an important nectar source for pollinators.
 Even after the flower fade, this perennial never seems to blend into the background.
 Instead, its bushy and fine-textured habit is prominent in the landscape, especially when the foliage takes on brilliant golden fall colors.

 This perennial is easy to grow, deer resistant, tolerant of heat and humidity, and perfect for gardeners of any level.